nimble-platform/delegate-service/README.md

 ```shell
 $ curl localhost:8888/serve?local=0
 ```
-You should a single JSON response which consists of an array of multiple responses
+You should receive a single JSON response which consists of an array of multiple responses

 ### Stop the Delegate Service